Nehemiah: Book of Nehemiah narrative

-He then took measures to repopulate the city and purify the Jewish community, enforcing the cancellation of debt, assisting Ezra in promulgating the law of Moses, and enforcing the divorce of Jewish men from their non-Jewish wives.
+Nehemiah took measures to repopulate the city and purify the community, enforcing the cancellation of debt, assisting Ezra in publicizing the law of Moses, and enforcing the divorce of Jewish men from their non-Jewish wives.

-After 12 years as governor, during which he ruled with justice and righteousness, he returned to the king in Susa.
-After some time in Susa he returned to Jerusalem, only to find that the people had fallen back into their evil ways.
-Non-Jews were permitted to conduct business inside Jerusalem on the Sabbath and to keep rooms in the Temple.
-Greatly angered, he purified the Temple and the priests and Levites and enforced the observance of the law of Moses.
+After twelve years as governor, during which he ruled with justice and righteousness, he returned to the king in Susa.
+After spending some time in Susa, he returned to Jerusalem, only to find that the people had reverted to their evil ways.
+Non-Jews were permitted to conduct business inside Jerusalem on Shabbat and to keep rooms in the Temple.
+Greatly angered, he purified the Temple and the Kohenim and Levites and enforced the observance of the law of Moses.

 Book of Maccabees

-The Second Book of Maccabees says Nehemiah is the one who brought the holy fire for the altar back from the diaspora to Jerusalem and founded a library of the Holy Scriptures just as Judas Maccabeus did.
-Here, Nehemiah’s political role sets an example for the Hasmonean dynasty and becomes a role model for pious, national leadership in general.
-The scene of reading and explaining the Torah in Neh 8 became the model of synagogue worship.
+The 2 Maccabees states that Nehemiah is the one who brought the holy fire for the altar back from the diaspora to Jerusalem and founded a library of the Holy Scriptures, just as Judas Maccabeus did.
+Here, Nehemiah's political role sets an example for the Hasmonean dynasty and serves as a model for pious national leadership in general.
+The scene of reading and explaining the Torah in Nehemiah 8 became the model of synagogue worship.
 See 2 Maccabees 2:13.

 Book of Sirach

-Ben Sira’s hymn in praise of the fathers mentions only Nehemiah (not Ezra) after Zerubbabel and Joshua and praises him for his building activities (Sir 49:15).
+The hymn in praise of the forefathers in the Book of Sirach mentions only Nehemiah (not Ezra) after Zerubbabel and Joshua, and praises him for his building activities in Sirach 49:13.

 In rabbinic literature

 One rabbinic text, or aggadah, identifies Nehemiah as Zerubbabel, with the latter being considered an epithet and indicating that he was born in Babylon.
 Another oral tradition, or mishnah, records that Nehemiah was blamed for seeming to boast (Neh. v.
 19 & xiii.
 31), and disparage his predecessors (Neh. v.
 15).
 This tradition asserts that his book was appended to the Book of Ezra, as a consequence, rather than being a separate book in its own right, as it is in the Christian Old Testament.
-Another Talmudic text, or Baba Bathra, records that Nehemiah completed the Book of Chronicles, which was said to have been written by Ezra.
+The Baba Bathra records that Nehemiah completed the Book of Chronicles, which was said to have been written by Ezra.

-In art

-Samuel Taylor Coleridge commented on the dearth of a classical painting featuring Nehemiah.